thadeuluiz/RTspice/README.md

 to act as signal sources or measurements for electronic circuits.
-A difficulty arises in the needed time to solve said linear systems rapidly enough to keep up with the sound samples: for instance, a 44.100 kHz sampling rate requires the solution to be calculated in less than 23 $\mu$s.
+A difficulty arises in the needed time to solve said linear systems rapidly enough to keep up with the sound samples: for instance, a 44.100 kHz sampling rate requires the solution to be calculated in less than 23 μs.
 Considering this, it can be expected this software to work better with modest-sized circuits, however, the actual size you'll be able to consistently simulate will depend on your hardware.